 This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for funding (Horizon 2020, ANR, UKRI, EDRF, etc.) for an international scientific collaboration.

 The Higher Education, Research and Innovation Department will provide support for:

 - Travelling costs for all the meeting participants (low cost air travel and equivalent 2nd class for train travel – European travels only);

-- Accommodation and lunch catering for all the participants.
+- Lunch and dinner for all participants.